node-machine/rttc/README.md

 | NaN                      | `NaN`                                     | `0`                                  |
 | Readable (Node stream)   | `{ _readableState: { highWaterMar..}}`    | `null`                               |
 | Buffer (Node bytestring) | `<Buffer 61 62 63>`                       | `null`                               |

+> Note that undefined values in arrays and undefined values of keys in dictionaries will be stripped out, and circular references will be handled as they are in `util.inspect(val, false, null)`.